$objectName is not meaningful enough in serializeObjectAsPropertyArray()

 The method ObjectSerializer::serializeObjectAsPropertyArray() used $objectName as the key for its object registry to cache objects it already has serialized.
 From looking at the code this might be not clear enough because there can be two instances of the same type which need to be serialized.

 Instead of $objectName it might be better to use an SPLObjectStorage as the internal registry and change the signature to

 public function serializeObjectAsPropertyArray($object)

-#1 Updated by Andreas Förthner over 9 years ago
+#1 Updated by Andreas Förthner about 10 years ago

 the object name is only used for top-level objects.
 For all objects below that we use the current object hash as key.
 The mentioned problem occurs only if the top-level object (the one with the @scope session) is ambiguous, i.e. is not a singleton.
 Does it make sense to store a non-singleton in the session as a top-level object?
 What would you expect to get, if you call the object manager for a prototype that lies in the session?
 Which one of those that might be there would you get?

 I think the parameter might be a bit misleading as the object name is often the object hash, but an spl_object_storage should not be needed here.

 #2 Updated by Karsten Dambekalns about 10 years ago

 - Target version set to 1.0 alpha 8

 The object serializer might be useful at some point even outside of @scope session use, thus we should stay on the safe side here.
 The name parameter is not needed, thus the signature could be simplified anyway.
 Clean code and all... :)